Da4ndo/hyprproxlock/README.md

 - The tool only works when your Bluetooth is turned ON
 - Your device (phone, watch, etc.) must be paired and connected
 - If Bluetooth is off or no devices are connected, the tool won't do anything
+- With `auto_connect = true`, the tool will attempt to reconnect to devices when connectivity is lost
+- The `reconnect_interval` setting controls how often reconnection attempts are made (in seconds)
+- Auto-connect attempts are only made for:
+  - Devices that are enabled in the configuration
+  - Devices with `auto_connect = true` specified
+  - Devices that appear to be disconnected (no valid RSSI readings)
+- This feature is useful for maintaining consistent connectivity with devices that may disconnect

 ### 📶 Signal Strength (RSSI)
 - The tool measures how strong your device's Bluetooth signal is